J-Addy/Dahls-Dairy/index.md

 ```

 ### Simple.
 Intuitive.
-Custom.

-This application is meant to bridge the gap between the business world and normal users.
-The average person doesn't want a million bells and whistles.
-We provide an app that just works, and isn't overly complicated.
+This application is meant to bridge the gap between business and the user.
+Not everyone wants an overly complicated application with a million bells and whistles they will never use.
+This application just works.